Emafire003/GlowfulWorld/README.md

 ## Installation
 Just drop it inside your mods/ folder along with ColoredGlowLib and Fabric API

-Anyway, this is a simple mod, literally just has one class, made to provide an example of the ColoredGlowLib library.
+Anyway, this is a simple mod, made to provide an example of the ColoredGlowLib library.

 ## Coming features
-- Glowness potion (crafted from glowberries) (compatibility with other mods that may add the same thing)
-- User configurable colors
 - Shulkers that make you glow?
 I dunno it makes sense in my head ¯\_(ツ)_/¯
+- Suggestions acceppted!